FlorentF9/SOMperf/README.md

 1.0  # perfect trustworthiness means that any neighboring prototypes correspond to original neighboring samples
 ```

+Label-based metrics, also called external indices, rather take as inputs the cluster labels `y_pred` and the ground-truth class labels `y_true`, except the Class scatter index that also depends on the map topology (`dist_fun`).

 ## List of metrics

 ### Internal